OpenNLPLab/AVSBench/README.md

 This paper proposes the audio-visual segmentation problem and the AVSBench dataset accordingly.

-### News
+### Update
-- We are preparing the AVSBench-v2 which is 10 times larger than AVSBench.
+- We are preparing the AVSBench-V2 which is 10 times larger than AVSBench.

 ---